• Skip to primary navigation

 Ricotta: Use full-fat ricotta for best results.
 This gives a wonderful creamy texture to the kalakand.

-Cutting: I highly recommend to wipe the knife clean between each cut.
+Cutting: I highly recommend wiping the knife clean between each cut.
 You can also apply a little ghee to make it easier to get a clean cut.

 How to store?
 You can store kalakand in the refrigerator for up to a week.
 Take it out 10-15 minutes before to get it to room temperature before serving.